krb5/krb5/doc/rst_source/krb_admins/env_variables.rst

            (See :ref:`mitK5defaults` for the default name)

 **KRB5CCNAME**
-           Default name for the credentials cache file.
+           Default name for the credentials cache file, in the form *type:residual*.
+           The type of the default cache may determine the availability of a cache collection.
+           For instance, a default cache of type DIR causes caches within the directory to be present in the global cache collection.

 **KRB5RCACHETYPE**
            Default replay cache type.
 Defaults to "dfl".